-As part of the Bicentenary celebrations of the Royal Philharmonic Society, the Morgan will display two historic copyist scores of Beethoven's Ninth Symphony, marking the first time they have been brought together since their creation in 1824.
-The Morgan's presentation offers a rare opportunity to view these united scores of Beethoven's masterpiece, the Society's most famous commission and undoubtedly one of the greatest works of classical music.
+As part of the bicentenary celebrations of the Royal Philharmonic Society, the Morgan presents two historic copyist scores of Beethoven's Ninth Symphony, seen together for the first time since their creation in 1824.
+The Morgan's display offers a rare opportunity to view these united scores of Beethoven's masterpiece, the Society's most famous commission and undoubtedly one of the greatest works of classical music.

-This display has been funded by the Royal Philharmonic Society as part of their Bicentenary celebrations on both sides of the Atlantic.
-New York celebrations in October 2013 include concerts, talks, and lectures at The Juilliard School and Lincoln Center, and performances of Beethoven's Ninth Symphony alongside the U.S. premiere of a new work by Mark-Antony Turnage inspired by Beethoven's masterwork by the New York Philharmonic Orchestra.
+This display is by the Royal Philharmonic Society as part of their bicentenary celebrations on both sides of the Atlantic.
+New York celebrations in October 2013 include concerts, talks, and lectures at the Juilliard School and Lincoln Center and performances by the New York Philharmonic Orchestra of Beethoven's Ninth Symphony alongside the U.S. premiere of a new work by Mark-Antony Turnage inspired by Beethoven's masterwork.

 For more information on the Society's Bicentenary celebrations, visit www.rps200.org